-- Participants of this program will engage in facilitated discussions on topics including, but not limited to: race, disability status, religion, language, immigration, class, access, power and privilege, white privilege, sexuality, gender.
+- Participants of this program will engage in facilitated discussions on topics including, but not limited to: race, disability status, religion, language, class, access, power and privilege, white privilege, sexuality, gender.

 - EMP will supplement student coursework with a process that actively and purposefully engages their voice and experiences in collective learning.
 Through EMP, students will have the opportunity to develop their intercultural and intergroup communication skills that are helpful in an increasingly global economy and society.

 - Program participants will gain the skills to better navigate an increasingly complex society through a transformative learning experience.

 - Through meaningful intergroup discussion and education, EMP will provide the necessary tools for students to promote the creation of a just, multicultural University of Chicago campus community.

 Student participants will be asked to commit to the following:

 - Attend all 10 sessions throughout the Winter and Spring Quarter

 - Be willing to share personal experiences and actively contribute to the dialogues during cohort meetings